xyOz-dev/Roo-Code-Docs/docs/features/custom-instructions.md

 * "When adding new features to websites, ensure they are responsive and accessible"

 :::tip Pro Tip: File-Based Team Standards
-When working in team environments, placing `.clinerules` files under version control allows you to standardize Roo's behavior across your entire development team.
+When working in team environments, placing `.roorules` files under version control allows you to standardize Roo's behavior across your entire development team.
 This ensures consistent code style, documentation practices, and development workflows for everyone on the project.
 :::

 ## Combining with Custom Modes